Girls of Riyadh: Reception and Controversy

 Girls of Riyadh's popularity grew with the help of the Internet and the novel was praised by Saudi media.
 Black-market copies of the novel circulated and Girls of Riyadh has been a bestseller across much of the Middle East.
 The book was viewed by many as a 'taboo-breaking', giving insight into the inner lives and concerns of Saudi women.
-She successfully applied for permission to sell the novel in Saudi from Saudi Arabia’s Ministry of Information.
+She successfully applied for permission to sell the novel in Saudi from Saudi Arabia's Ministry of Information.
 The book has attracted high-profile endorsement such as celebrated Saudi author and former ambassador to the UK Ghazi Al-Quasaibi, who wrote the prologue and praised it as 'worth reading'.

 As of January 2008, English copies of Girls of Riyadh are openly available at major bookstores in Saudi Arabia.
 The book, published by Penguin Books, is available in the English translation, but has some changes due to difficulties of re-creating the effect of using different dialects of Arabic.

 The book is widely distributed, being sold in stores from U.S. to Europe.
 In the reader's guider to novel, Alsanea notes that she wants to enable her Western readers to connect with Saudi culture, seeing that the girls in the novel had the 'same dreams, emotions, and goals' as them.

-The English translator, Marilyn Booth, expressed dissatisfaction with the end result of the translation project.
+The English translator, Marilyn Booth, expressed dissatisfaction with the result of the translation project.
 According to Booth, the publishing house and author interfered with her initial translation to the detriment of the final text.